- Municipal Services

 - I want to…

 The next regular election will be held October 17, 2020.
 Here you will find information on requirements, official forms and more.
-You can also download the Candidate’s Guide for the Regular Election.
-An updated version of the Candidate’s Guide will be available in 2020.
+The Candidate’s Guide for the Regular Election will be available shortly for more information.

 To be a candidate in either a municipal or school board election, you must be: